kyaroch/2012_and_2016_presidential_election_results_by_county/README.md

 yet checked to see whether the 2012 totals include these votes.
 * 2016 NH totals do not include write-ins, as these have not been reported yet, although the numbers are probably negligible anyway.
-* Results for NH and VT are officially reported by town, not county.
-I've manually entered county-by-county information.
+* Results for New England are officially reported by town, not county.
+I had to manually enter county-by-county information for some of these states.

 ## Acknowledgements